rosasip/Project.html/README.md

   For the Favorite Video Game table, at least one vertical and at least one horizontal merged cell should be present.
   At least 4 games should be listed.
 Semantic HTML must be used.
   The W3C Validator tool must not find any error with the markup.
 A warning for the Table Border attribute is acceptable.
-  Students will push their code to their GitHub IO page and submit the URL to this assignment's solution.

 Final Look: